jadeadedokun/cs2006-python-1/README.md

 ## Actions - Running Tests
 ### You can run unit tests to verify that the implementation works correctly.

-To run the tests from the command line:
+To run the tests with coverage and also the doctests (for each individual file) from the command line:
 ```bash
 ./runTestsWithCoverage.sh
 ```